Luminous171/Project_1/README.md

 **Carlos Tacchi**: Master combinator and even with a smile.
 Arduously gave his right brain to the task of getting our population data in the right format, stitching our final dataframe and csv, and putting all our individual code in a dashboard.

 **Eli Holden**: Monte Eli to the rescue.
 Writing code for all occasions.
 Crafting datasets and running the simulation that ties all the data together into a final equation of prediction.
+Also the venerable leader of the group.

 **Matthew Musgrave**: Resident API guru -- all things JSON.
 You want it, he's got it.
+Responsible for getting data from the API and building the housing search tool.
 Also the only reason we finished our presentation on time.

 **Nika Chan**: The utilitarian of the group.
 She can do it all.
 Pull it, clean it, map it.
 It's not just the newest bop-it game, but a priestess warrior of coding.
 Taking our affordability data and readme to the next level and keeping us all on track.